-What’s to love about this soup?
+What’s to love about this Chicken Parmesan Soup?

 Know what this spells?
 Recipe winner!
 Hit’s all four marks that I love in a recipe!
 A few ingredients from your pantry and you have soup on!
 (I think I’ve already used up my allotment of !!! in this post!).
 But this soup has got me all excited!!!